adamrodger/adamrodger.github.com/content/post/2018-10-25-unit-testing-with-mocks.md

 ---
-title:  "Unit Testing with Mocks"
-header:
-  overlay_image: /assets/images/feature/unit-testing-with-mocks-1280.jpg
-  overlay_filter: 0.5
+date: "2018-10-25T00:00:00Z"
-excerpt: "Using mocks effectively to create unit tests that actually test something"
+excerpt: Using mocks effectively to create unit tests that actually test something
-tags: .net dotnet testing mock moq
+tags: [.net dotnet testing mock moq]
+title: Unit Testing with Mocks
 ---
 When unit testing classes that have followed [SOLID] principles, we often find classes take on the responsibility of a co-ordinator rather than implementing any specific logic themselves.
 When testing these classes it makes perfect sense